 ATEX drum handling safety

 Handling drums in an explosive area poses an additional set of risks and safety concerns.
-The following points are things to consider when using and/or sourcing ATEX drum handling equipment.
+The following points should be considered when using and/or sourcing ATEX drum handling equipment.

-- Mild steel drums will rust over time, as steel rusts the chance of a drum creating a spark when moved increases significantly; use drums that are in a good condition (no rust) and do not allow them to be dropped or driven into with forklifts or other equipment.
+- Mild steel drums will rust over time.
+As steel rusts, the chance of a drum creating a spark when moved increases significantly; use drums that are in good condition (no rust) and do not allow them to be dropped or driven into with forklifts or other equipment.

 - Stainless steel is much less prone to creating sparks due to the material composition and characteristics (it can still spark under the right conditions).
 Use stainless steel to protect mild steel corners or edges and reduce the risk of mild steel on mild steel contact (high chance of spark generation).

-- Bolts, nuts and other protruding articles should be made from stainless steel as opposed to mild steel, again to reduce the chance of spark generation.
+- Bolts, nuts, and other protruding articles should be made from stainless steel, rather than mild steel, to reduce the chance of spark generation.

 - Wheels used in hazardous areas should be anti-static and/or have some method of dissipating any electrical charges which are generated.

-Many safe working practices which apply to drum handling also apply to other areas of workplace health and safety.
-As such we have also detailed below some general health and safety recommendations that should be adopted in the workplace.
+Many safe working practices that apply to drum handling also apply to other areas of workplace health and safety.
+As such, we have detailed below some general health and safety recommendations that should be adopted in the workplace.

 How to improve general workplace safety